scipy/scipy/doc/source/tutorial/stats.rst

     >>> print('normaltest teststat = %6.3f pvalue = %6.4f' % stats.normaltest(x))
     normaltest teststat = 30.379 pvalue = 0.0000

-In all three tests the p-values are very low and we can reject the hypothesis that the our sample has skew and kurtosis of the normal distribution.
+In all three tests, the p-values are very low and we can reject the hypothesis that the our sample has skew and kurtosis of the normal distribution.

 Since skew and kurtosis of our sample are based on central moments, we get